materiaraiding/materiaraiding-old/_ultimate/fru.md

 ### Burnt Strike / Enum Towers

-{% include raidplan.html title="P1 - Towers Fixed Casters" link="https://raidplan.io/plan/0_j5V0mV8UZVrmKa" %}
+{% include raidplan.html  iframe="true" title="P1 - Towers Fixed Casters" link="https://raidplan.io/plan/0_j5V0mV8UZVrmKa" %}

 Fatebreaker will begin to channel Burnt Strike, and 3 towers will appear on the West or East wall.
 These towers will require 6 members from the team to soak them, with a maximum of 4 players in one tower.